What is an email newsletter?

 5) Focus on What Readers Want

-When you’re designing your email newsletter, think about what’s most relevant to your target audience.
-Make sure to mix up your content so that it’s educational and functional as well as promotional.
+When you’re brainstorming on what to include in a newsletter, think about what’s most relevant to your target audience.
+Make sure to mix up your newsletter content strategy so that it’s educational and functional as well as promotional.
 Even if your CTA involves getting users to purchase a good or service from your brand, you’ll want to make sure that your newsletter is delivering value, so that users will first and foremost form a habit around consuming this content.
 Getting users to repeatedly click through your newsletters means delivering a positive reading experience and providing unique value to their interests as consumers.
 This could be to educate them on industry news, inspire them to achieve their personal goals, or showcase items that emulate a lifestyle that they want to live.

 6) Choose a Call to Action